 - Think ahead.
 When you are realistic about the options available to you, you have a clearer idea of how to set short-term goals that will help you get there.
 Setting short term goals helps you see the bigger picture, but it also helps you decide if the option you’re leaning toward will set you up for future success or instant gratification.

 - Don’t expect yourself to make decisions alone.
 Ultimately, it’s up to you to make decisions for yourself, but don’t disregard other people’s input.
 Whether you choose to ask for help or listen to other people’s opinions, other people can help you figure out what options may be best for you.

 - Forgive yourself if things don’t work out the way you planned.
 Focusing on unrealistic options create unrealistically high expectations.
 If you find that you’ve spread yourself too thin, don’t feel like you are living up to your potential, or regret the decisions that you made, you are not the first person to feel that way.

 - Keep backup plans.
 Admitting that something hasn’t worked out does not mean that you are hopeless.
 Being scared of other options presents you with the opportunity to carefully explore them and decide what may be “better” for you at the moment.

 Journey Home Young Adult Can Help

-Journey Home Young Adult is a transitional living program for young women ages 18-23.
-This program addresses emotional, behavioral, and mental health disorders that young women may face.
+Journey Home Young Adult is a transitional living program for teens ages 18-23.
+This program addresses emotional, behavioral, and mental health disorders that teens may face.
 Common presenting problems include: depressive disorders, anxiety disorders, body image issues, ADHD and other learning issues, academic struggles and low self-esteem.
-Journey Home creates an environment conducive to healing where young women can learn healthy coping skills while becoming more well-equipped to launch into adulthood.
+Journey Home creates an environment conducive to healing where teens can learn healthy coping skills while becoming more well-equipped to launch into adulthood.
 Students leave this program feeling empowered, happy, and healthy.